 A brief history

 Over the years to come, the departments that today constitute the School of Economics and Management were established.
-The Department of Economics was established in 1901 as a part of the Faculty of Law, the Department of Statistics was started in 1926 within the Faculty of Natural Science, while the Department of Economic History emerged as a separate department within the Faculty of Humanities around 1950.
-The Department of Business Administration was established in 1958 and the Department of Informatics in 1965, both within the Faculty of Social Sciences.
+The Department of Economics was established in 1901 within the Faculty of Law, the Department of Statistics was started in 1926 within the Faculty of Philosophy, while the Department of Economic History emerged as a separate department within the Faculty of Humanities around 1950.
+The Department of Business Administration was established in 1958, the Department of Business Law in 1962, and the Department of Informatics in 1965, all within the Faculty of Social Sciences.

 In 1961, the Faculty of Business and Economics was established and the first class of 100 students was enrolled for a three year long programme.
-Since then, some 25.000 students have been educated in Business and Economics at Lund University.
+Since then, thousands of students have been educated in business and economics at Lund University.

-An organisational change in 2004 led to the establishment of the School of Economics and Management as a separate faculty within Lund University.
+An organisational change in 2004 led to the establishment of the School of Economics and Management as a separate faculty in its own right at Lund University.

 In 2006 the Centre for Economic Demography was awarded a unique Linnaeus grant from the Swedish Research Council securing long-term financing, and in 2011 the Knut Wicksell Centre of Financial Studies was established following a long-term VINNOVA grant.
 In 2014, the interdisciplinary Centre for Retail Research, involving researchers from a range of disciplines including ethnology, engineering and marketing and management was established based on a long-term grant from the Swedish Retail and Wholesale Development Council.